American Civil Liberties Union, W&M Chapter

 The Children's Advocacy Law Society (CALS) promotes awareness of the legal needs and rights of children and encourages students to become active children's advocates.
 CALS sponsors programs such as lectures and lunches with visiting scholars and practitioners and also seeks to increase student involvement with organizations that provide legal services for children and that advance children's rights.

-Learn more: CALS
+Learn more: WMCALS

 Christian Legal Society